 Landlords' repair obligations have not changed, tenants still have the right to a decent, warm and safe place to live.
-The new government lockdown restrictions have not stopped Landlord's and their contractors from carrying out repairs and inspections for all health and safety issues.
-Anyone visiting your property to carry out repairs should notify you in advance prior to entering to see if anyone in your household has any coronavirus symptoms, is shielding or is selfisolating.
-If no one is, then when working or visiting they should maintain a safe distance and follow the correct hygiene practices as set out in the government guidance.
+Government lockdown restrictions have not stopped Landlord's and their contractors from carrying out repairs and inspections for all health and safety issues.
+Anyone visiting your property to carry out repairs should notify you in advance prior to entering to see if anyone in your household has any coronavirus symptoms or is self-isolating.
+If no one is, then when working or visiting they should maintain a safe distance, follow the correct hygiene practices as set out in the government guidance and ventilate the property prior to and after any visits.
 Government Guidance on working safety in the home

-Repairs should not be carried out if someone in your household has coronavirus symptoms, or is self-isolating or shielding unless to deal with an urgent risk to health and safety.
+Repairs should not be carried out if someone in your household has coronavirus symptoms or is self-isolating unless to deal with an urgent risk to health and safety.
 Speak with your landlord if someone in your household has symptoms or is self-isolating so that the repairs can be carried out at a later date.
 If the repairs are needed to rectify an urgent health a safety risk in your home then the landlord and/or contractor will need to rectify this, however they will have to follow the Government guidance to reduce any risk to you and anyone living in your house.